mcneilr2/universal_foam_test_build/README.md

-# universal_foam_test_build
+# Test Machine Full-Stack

-full-stack - PyQt5 gui with sql integration and customized arduino library
+-Serial communication class for microcontroller
+-GUI build in PyQt5
+-MySQL integration to test database
+-Functions to interact with a range of electromechanical componants